Enjoyed this? Why not try...

 Cooling down is much the same as warming up.
 A cool down is used to slowly lower the heart rate back to a resting state, so a slower tempo level is probably best.
 Why not end your workout as you started it too?
 Use your cool down to play a favourite song to keep the good mood created by your workout going.

 We advise making your own playlist.
-This way it only has songs you like in it and there is no chance of you getting distracted by a tune you don't like.
+This way, it only has songs you like in it, and there is no chance of you getting distracted by a tune you don’t like.
 However, if you would prefer a pre-made one, there are plenty of apps and sites you can use to get something.

-Here's a couple of Spotify playlists we like:
+Here are a couple of Spotify playlists we like:

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.